danielabler/glimslib/README.md

 # GlimSLib

 This repository provides a library for development and simulation of PDE-based spatial tumor growth models, as well as implementations of specific tumor growth models.
-It has been developed as part of the ['Glioma Mass-Effect Simulator' (GlimS)](http://glims.ch) project to investigate the role of tumor-induced mass-effect for tumor evolution and treatment.
+It is being developed as part of the ['Glioma Mass-Effect Simulator' (GlimS)](http://glims.ch) project to investigate the role of tumor-induced mass-effect for tumor evolution and treatment.

 ## Functionality

-GlimSLib aims to support implementation of new and extension of existing tumor growth models by providing a consistent interface across model specifications.
+GlimSLib aims to support implementation of new and extension of existing tumor growth models by providing a consistent simulation interface across model specifications.
 Various convenience functions are included in GlimSLib to facilitate model instantiation and analysis:

 - Creation of simulation domains from segmented (medical) images